100 gecs: Production style and influences

-100 Gecs' musical style has been mainly described as hyperpop, experimental pop, and electropop.
+100 gecs' musical style has been mainly described as hyperpop, experimental pop, electropop, electronic rock, and pop punk.
 The duo works on tracks by sending Logic Pro project files between the two, iterating songs each time—Les called the process "sort of an exquisite corpse type thing".
-Their music has been called an "anarchic assault on the ears" that "[pulls] conventional pop tropes in every direction possible", as well as "abrasive, maximalist pop" with "elements of pop punk, nightcore, ska, dubstep, deconstructed club, trance, metal, and happy hardcore all thrown into one big internet blender", resulting in "[s]ongs [that] shift gears dozens of times, in a way that recalls...
+Their music has been called an "anarchic assault on the ears" that "[pulls] conventional pop tropes in every direction possible", as well as "abrasive, maximalist pop" with "elements of pop punk, nightcore, ska, dubstep, deconstructed club, trance, metal, and happy hardcore all thrown into one big internet blender", resulting in "[s]ongs [that] shift gears dozens of times, in a way that recalls ...
 Kid606, or Venetian Snares", also earning comparisons with label PC Music and band Sleigh Bells.
-Les explained that the "merging of genres" is "more natural than people think", adding that the group "didn't expect that 1000 Gecs would resonate with people so much".
+Les explained that the "merging of genres" is "more natural than people think", adding that the group "didn't expect that 1000 gecs would resonate with people so much".

-Brady has said 100 Gecs' style is influenced by Breathe Carolina, John Zorn, and I See Stars, among others.
+Brady has said 100 gecs' style is influenced by Breathe Carolina, John Zorn, and I See Stars, among others.
 Les calls their musical process "[v]ery much almost an improv mentality" and has said that they "try to have fun and write songs that we would want to listen to", adding that "the whole idea of labeling genres is not super important to us".
 Les became interested in making music as a teenager when she got her first guitar; she has said that she "kind of always just wanted to be a songwriter" and "love[s] anything with a catchy melody".
 She has cited Naked City, Playboi Carti, 3OH!3, Cannibal Corpse, and various PC Music artists as influences.
 Both of them were heavily inspired by Skrillex's song "Scary Monsters and Nice Sprites".

-Band members and solo work

-Dylan Brady

-Brady became interested in music after being part of his high school choir and studied audio engineering in college for three years before moving to Los Angeles' Fashion District.
-He additionally produces and records music under his name.
-In 2019, Brady co-produced the song "Click" from Charli XCX's album Charli (2019)—Charli XCX explained that she heard about Brady via her fans and "listen[s] to [100 Gecs] constantly now".